 Swallowed Rubber Bands Can Block The Gut

 If you don’t see any rubber band in the mouth upon examining it, a prompt visit to the veterinarian would be ideal.
 However, it is true that sometimes, small foreign objects will pass through the gastrointestinal tract (GIT) uneventfully.
 Occasionally, a cat can even cough up the rubber band.
-Therefore, in some cases, a wait-and-see approach may be taken but do this only if the cat is not showing any signs of distress.
+Therefore, in some cases, you an use the wait-and-see approach, but do this only if the cat is not showing any signs of distress.
 You should observe your cat very carefully for any changes in behavior and abnormal signs like gagging, retching and vomiting.
 Check the litterbox every time she passes stool and see if the rubber band is there.
 Failure of the rubber band to pass within 24 to 48 hours may mean that it is not moving inside the GIT.
 This situation, especially if your cat is vomiting, necessitates a visit to the veterinarian immediately.

 Rubber Bands Can Saw A Hole In The Gut

-Blood supply is also cut off to that part of the intestine that is affected by the telescoping and this can quickly cause death of bowel tissue, allowing bacteria and toxins produced by the trapped food and dying tissue to be more easily absorbed into the bloodstream.
+Telescoping cuts off the blood supply to one section of the intestine quickly causing death of bowel tissue.
+This allows bacteria and toxins which trapped food produces and dying tissue to be more easily absorbed into the bloodstream.
 Also, when the intestine dies, its lining becomes fragile and can tear easily.
 This tear, same as the hole produced by the “sawing” action described above, can cause intestinal contents to spill into the abdominal cavity resulting in infection and inflammation of the abdomen.
 When this happens, the animal will show signs of fever and severe abdominal pain in addition to vomiting.
 This situation can deteriorate pretty rapidly and your cat can go into a state of shock and may die.
-Surgical intervention is needed in most cases to correct intestinal telescoping and remove the rubber band.
+It is necessary in most cases to correct intestinal telescoping and remove the rubber band.

 Early Intervention Saves Lives

-Early recognition of the symptoms of telescoping and prompt action by a vigilant cat parent can lead to early veterinary intervention and result to a successful resolution of the condition.
-If a cat parent ignores the symptoms in the misguided hope that it will eventually resolve by itself, this places the cat in a dire situation wherein it may not be able to survive surgery for the reason that when their owners took them to the veterinarian, they were already showing signs of advanced dehydration, severe infection, and early stages of shock.
+Recognition of telescoping symptoms and prompt action by a vigilant cat parent can lead to early veterinary intervention.
+Early intervention is more likely to be successful.
+If you ignore the symptoms in hope that it will eventually resolve itself, this puts the cat in danger.
+It may not be able to survive surgery due to experiencing advanced dehydration, severe infection, and early stages of shock.

 Going back to little Bella, the rubber band did break but it did not hurt her.
 After it broke, she immediately lost interest in it and went on to play with her favorite toy, Mr. Giraffe.
-But some cats, especially kittens, are curious enough to take the rubber band into their mouths to taste it and even eat it!
-So as a cat parent, always keep those rubber bands in their proper containers away from the reach of your fur babies.
+But some cats, especially kittens, are curious enough to taste and sometimes eat rubber bands!
+So cat parents keep those rubber bands in containers away from the reach of your fur babies.
 This simple act saves you and your cat from a whole lot of trouble!

 You might also be interested in: My Cat Ate a Piece of Plastic